nevarsin/miscellaneous/README.md

-# miscellaneous
+# Small and various scripts
-Small and various scripts
+Here I keep my collection of scripts and small automations